-At 100 E. San Francisco Street, in the historic district of Santa Fe, sits the historic La Fonda Hotel.
+At 100 E. San Francisco Street, in the historic district of Santa Fe, New Mexico sits the historic La Fonda Hotel.
 This old hotel has been providing a pillow for weary travelers since 1922, but the location itself has been called home to some kind of inn or “fonda” since Santa Fe’s earliest days.
-When Santa Fe was founded in 1607, records show that an inn on this location was one of the first business established in the new settlement.
+When Santa Fe was founded in 1607, records show that an inn on this location was one of the first businesses established in the new settlement.
 According to local lore, court was held in the original adobe hotel, as well as executions, when guilty offenders were hanged in the lobby.

-Over the years the hotel was destroyed and re-built several times over.
+Over the years the hotel was destroyed and rebuilt several times over.
 In 1821, when Captain William Becknell blazed the path of what would become known as the Santa Fe Trail, he stayed at a la fonda where the trail terminated at the town’s central plaza.
-As more and more pioneers traveled the Santa Fe Trail, the La Fonda became a popular destination for trappers, traders, mountain men, solders, politicians and the like.
+As more and more pioneers traveled the Santa Fe Trail, the La Fonda became a popular destination for trappers, traders, mountain men, soldiers, politicians and the like.
 Soon after New Mexico became a U.S. Territory in 1848, the inn was purchased by Anglo-American owners who changed its name to the U.S. Hotel.
 The gambling Hall continued to be a major feature, however, providing entertainment for military officers and the occasional professional gambler.
 Fortunes were made and lost here, and one unfortunate person lost his life in 1857 at the end of a rope strung up in the hotel’s backyard by a lynch mob.

 Ten years later, in 1867, the Honorable John P. Slough, Chief Justice of the Territorial Supreme Court, was shot to death in the hotel lobby.
-Slough was in a dispute with Captain Rynerson, a member of the Territorial Legislature representing Dona Ana County, when he Slough called Rynerson a liar and a thief.
+Slough was in a dispute with Captain Rynerson, a member of the Territorial Legislature representing Dona Ana County when he Slough called Rynerson a liar and a thief.
 The offended Rynerson then shot Slough, who died of his wounds.
 Though Rynerson was tried, he was later acquitted.
 Around this same time, the hotel was sold again and became The Exchange Hotel, the name under which it operated for nearly six decades.

 More than a century ago, a distraught salesman who lost his company’s money in a card game, leaped to his death down a deep well that was located just outside the gambling hall of the Exchange Hotel.